kurshin/challenge/TECHNICALDECISIONS.md

 ### Implementation Details
 #### Security and Configuration
 * Api endpoints are placed on build.gradle.kts of app level.
 Different environments (development, staging, production) often require different API endpoints.
-By defining API hosts in build.gradle.kts, one can easily switch between these environments without changing the source code.
+By defining API hosts in build.gradle.kts, we can easily switch between these environments without changing the source code.
 * Hardcoding the API key directly in the source code poses a security risk.
 If the code is pushed to a public repository or shared, the API key could be exposed.
-Thus, the apiKey property was definet in local.properties.
+Thus, the apiKey property was defined in local.properties.

 #### Dependency Injection with Hilt
 Justification: